 There are plenty of recipes online for diet versions of this dish but in my opinion nothing beats the real thing, so save this for a special occasion like your Christmas morning breakfast, or make it for someone’s birthday if you are concerned about the fat/calories or whatever.
 Made this way, you are sure to end up with the most mouthwatering version of the dish – the original version.

-There is nothing difficult about making the best and most easy eggs Benedict recipe.
+There is nothing difficult about learning how to make eggs Benedict.
+It’s an easy breakfast to prepare.
 Just stick to the recipe (don’t swap the fresh lemon juice for bottled or the butter for margarine!) and get organized.
 If the eggs get cold you can plunge them back into the hot water.

 - 3 English muffins